“Frequently Asked Questions About Pocket House Park Model RV’s”

 Park Models can be built as 3 or 4 season units.
 Three season units are often built to the bare minimum building code standards, while four season units vary significantly.
 Quality four season park models will generally be constructed with 2×6 studded walls holding an R19-R20 insulation rating, house wrap, interior vapor barrier, ½ inch drywall and dual pane low E windows.

-Your new Pocket House Park Model will be ready in about 3 to 4 months – depending on workload.
+Your new Pocket House Park Model can be ready in about 6 months – depending on workload at time of ordering.

 Choosing the proper foundation for your Park Model is an important step and must be well thought out in advance of having your park model delivered.